g3rzi/ctenter/README.md

 https://github.com/user-attachments/assets/82af3db4-a2fb-41ec-b634-a1673f28b00f

+## How it works

+`ctenter` works in two steps:

+1. Injects a small static agent binary (`ctenterd`) into the container's filesystem via `/proc/<pid>/root`
+2. Uses `nsenter` to enter the container's namespaces and execute the agent

+This means you can get a shell in any container regardless of whether it has `/bin/sh`, `/bin/bash`, or any other shell installed.

 ## How to do it manually (without ctenter)

 It is possible to access a container’s filesystem and namespaces manually using standard Linux tools but it’s tedious and error-prone.